Kong/docs.konghq.com/app/konnect/vitals/overview-dashboard.md

 Graphs can be interacted with, including hovering over chart items to display more details, and filtering options by clicking on items in the **legend**.

-You can select a different time periods using the **time period** drop-down menu.
-The different intervals aggregate data at different increments of time.
+You can select a time period using the **time period** drop-down menu.
+The intervals aggregate data at different increments of time.

 Interval | Description
 ------|----------|